jaerrib/maerstanas/rules/rules.md

 - Game board (*tæfl*)
 - Approximately 40 stones (*stánas*) or tokens, split evenly between two colors
-- 1 stone of each color marked in some manner (traditionally a *Þorn*, or "thorn" rune) to designate it as a *Þunor-stán* ("thunder-stone").
+- 1 stone of each color marked in some manner (traditionally a *Þorn*, or "thorn" rune - ᚦ) to designate it as a *Þunor-stán* ("thunder-stone").
+- 1 stone of each color marked in some manner (traditionally a *ós*, or "god" rune - ᚩ) to designate it as a *wóden-stán* ("Woden-stone").

 ## Setup & starting the game